Willy Wonka & the Chocolate Factory: Other issues

-Stuart had issues with the large size of the Chocolate Room set with difficulties lighting the background.
+Stuart had issues with the large size of the Chocolate Room set that caused difficulties lighting the background.
 Cole's performance of "I Want It Now" as Veruca Salt required 36 takes and was filmed on her thirteenth birthday.
 Director-choreographer Bob Fosse came in every afternoon to complain because the filming was overrunning towards the end and stopping him from shooting Cabaret (1972) on the same stage.

 Retrospective

 In addition to the main scenes set in town and at the factory, several comic interludes were also shot.
-Stuart lamented in his book Pure Imagination: The Making of Willy Wonka and the Chocolate Factory, that his favorite scene was cut after poor test screenings.
+In his book Pure Imagination: The Making of Willy Wonka and the Chocolate Factory, Stuart revealed that his favorite interlude was cut after poor test screenings.
 In the scene, which took a lot of preparation and money to film, an English explorer climbs a holy mountain to ask a guru the meaning of life.
-The guru requests a Wonka Bar.
-Finding no golden ticket, he says, "Life is a disappointment."
+Upon opening a Wonka Bar and finding no Golden Ticket, the guru says, "Life is a disappointment."
 Stuart loved the scene, but few laughed.
 He invited a psychologist friend to a preview, where the audience reaction was again muted.
 The psychologist told him, "You don't understand, Mel.
 For a great many people, life is a disappointment."

 When interviewed for the 30th anniversary special edition in 2001, Wilder stated that he enjoyed working with most of the child actors, but said that he and the film crew had some problems with Themmen.
 Wilder recalled, "Oh, he was a little brat!"
 He then addressed Themmen directly, "Now if you're watching this, you know that I love you now, but you were a troublemaker then."
 (Note: Being "a handful" was Themmen's recollection of this remark.)
 An example of Themmen's misbehaviour was releasing bees from a beehive on Wonka's three-course gum machine.
-"As life mirrored one of the morals of the movie," Stuart remembers, "one of the bees stung him."
+Stuart remembered, "As life mirrored one of the morals of the movie, one of the bees stung him."